ryanisaacg/arcade-engine/CONVENTIONS.md

 - When passing non-named values to an object initializer, use the C99 .name = value syntax.
 ##Indentation
 - Only indent to indicate a new lexical scope.
-- Labels switch 'case' statements should be set back an indent level.
+- Labels and switch 'case' statements should be set back an indent level.
 - Indent and align with tab characters.
 - Tabs should be used as four characters wide.